Amit008/Docker-Container-for-Oracle12c/README.md

 # Oracle-12C-Docker-Containers
 -----I'm Documenting Docker Containers for Learning purpose not for Production Use------- <br>
------Oracle 12C is property of Oracle Inc to build and run this Container Required Oracle 12c to be downloaded from Oracle website
+-----Oracle 12C is property of Oracle and I'm not bundling or sharing Oracle 12c with this <br>

-here Aim is to Build Container which Host Oracle 12c Instance on Centos 7
+To build and run this Container Required Oracle 12c to be downloaded from Oracle website<br>